Cool Conversation: Global Experts Meet at Naval Academy to Talk Sea Ice, Icebergs

-The International Cooperative Engagement Program for Polar Research (ICE-PPR) International Workshop for Sea Ice and Icebergs was held recently at the U.S. Naval Academy in Annapolis, Maryland.
+Scientists and polar icebreaker operators from four countries recently convened at the United States Naval Academy in Annapolis, Maryland, to discuss collaboration on international research projects and share information about sea ice and icebergs.
+Norway, Denmark, Canada and the U.S. participated in fruitful discussions and future research planning at the International Cooperative Engagement Program for Polar Research (ICE-PPR) International Workshop for Sea Ice and Icebergs.

-ICE-PPR is a memorandum of understanding between the defense departments of seven countries — the U.S., Canada, Denmark, Sweden, Norway, Finland and New Zealand — that allows for joint research and information sharing between the nations.
+ICE-PPR is a memorandum of understanding between the defense departments of seven countries — the U.S., Canada, Denmark, Sweden, Norway, Finland and New Zealand — that allows for joint research and information sharing between the countries.
+Working groups within ICE-PPR focus on different topics, including the Environment, Platforms, Human Performance and Situational Awareness.

+Chief of Naval Research Rear Adm.
+Lorin Selby is the U.S. principal for ICE-PPR until next month, when he will retire from the Navy and be relieved by Rear Adm.
+Kurt Rothenhaus.

+The workshop attendees focused on three areas: science and technology researchers who study data and create new algorithms or sensors; the centers that produce ice analysis products for mariners; and the operators themselves, personnel from the U.S. and Canadian Navies and Coast Guards who have operated ships in polar regions.
+Operators were able to learn about the vast array of data available, while researchers learned about the constraints of operating in a polar shipboard environment where internet may not be readily available, or data may arrive too late or not be of high-enough resolution to be useful.

 |Date Taken: